- Food for Thought (History and Composition)

 How to apply:

 We encourage all high-achieving high school and college students to apply to the SCC Honors Program.
-Here’s what you do:
+Here’s how to apply:

-Step 1: Fill out and submit an application sheet.
+Step 1: Fill out and submit an application.

-Step 2: Provide 1 recommendation from a college or high school instructor – Ask your instructor to e-mail or call with information about your academic performance: firstname.lastname@example.org or 636.922.8506.
+Step 2: Provide one recommendation from a college or high school instructor – Ask your instructor to e-mail or call with information about your academic performance: firstname.lastname@example.org or 636.922.8564.
 We also accept formal letters of recommendation.

-Step 3: Submit two writing samples written for high school or college classes.
+Step 3: Submit a writing sample or other significant project completed for a high school or college class.